-Homeowner associations are taxed on gross income (excluding membership income), less allowable deductions.
+Homeowner associations, condominium associations and cooperative housing corporations are taxed on gross income (excluding membership income), less allowable deductions.
+"Membership income" is defined as gross income from assessments, fees, charges, or similar amounts received from members used for the preservation, maintenance, and management expenses of the common areas and facilities of residential units.
 The one thousand dollars (\$1,000) specific deduction does not apply to homeowner associations.

-5. Regulated Investment Companies and Real Estate Investment Trusts
+6. Regulated Investment Companies and Real Estate Investment Trusts

-These are organizations or trusts which qualify under the United States Code as a "regulated investment company" or a "real estate investment trust" and file an election to be treated as such with the Revenue Department.
+These are organizations or trusts which qualify under the United States Code as a "regulated investment company" or a "real estate investment trust."
+Organizations can provide a copy of their IRS Form 1120 - REIT to the N.C.
+Department of Revenue as proof of its qualification.